Newtoto/comp230-cpd/README.md

 ### General Comments
 I am going to try and sort out my time management so that I split my module time appropriately.
 Another focus will be to respect my free time and allow appropriate breaks so I don't burn myself out.
 In order to do this, I will avoid deviating from a 9-5 work schedule as much as possible.
 The exception will be this weekend and currently since there was some wasted time during the week and I want to get a plan sorted as early as possible.

+### Summary and Critiques
+Said what I did each week, not too much of note objective-wise since it's the first week.

 ## 2nd - 6th October (Week 2)

 ### Comp210